chikakoto/my-custom-bot/README.md

    apt-get install poppler-utils
    ```

-   If you are using Homebrew, use following commands.
+   If you are using Homebrew, use following commands insead.
    ```sh
    brew install tesseract
    ```
    ```sh
    brew install poppler
    ```
-   If you complete the steps up to here, you can run the python script, CustomSearch.py, to see the result without web environment.
+   You can run the python script, CustomSearch.py, to see the result without web environment when you complete the steps up to here.
    ```sh
    cd your_project_folder
    python3 src/CustomSearch.py "search query here"